sarahciston/sarahciston/README.md

-### 💌 hey, y'all found me!
+### 💌 hey there!

-I'm Sarah Ciston (they), a poet-programmer who loves building community through creative-critical code and building intersectional tools for AI.
+I'm Sarah Ciston (they).
+I love building community through creative-critical code and building intersectional tools for AI.
 I did my PhD at USC's Media Arts and Practice division.
-I'm also an Associated Researcher at the Humboldt Institute for Internet and Society, an AI Fellow at the Akademie der Künste (Art) Berlin, and recently a Google Season of Docs Mentor with Processing Foundation's P5.js.
+I'm an Associated Researcher at the Humboldt Institute for Internet and Society, a recent AI Fellow at the Akademie der Künste (Art) Berlin, and a Google Season of Docs Mentor and Technical Writer with Processing Foundation's P5.js, where I've been working on all things Critical AI.

+This summer I'll be am a Fellow at the Center for Advanced Internet Studies, working on intersectional datasets for machine learning and on ML tasks in warfare.

-You can reach me almost everywhere **@sarahciston** 💜
+You can reach me almost everywhere **@sarahciston**

 <!--
 **sarahciston/sarahciston** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.